 - In the top right, click your profile picture.

-- Click on “Settings”.
+- Click on “Settings.”

-- In the left menu, select “Privacy”.
+- In the left menu, select “Privacy.”

-- Turn on the switch “Keep all my subscriptions private” if it isn’t already on (it should be blue when on, and grey when it’s off).
+- Turn on the switch “Keep all my subscriptions private” if it isn’t already on (it should be blue when on and grey when it’s off).

-If you share someone’s video, they do not receive a notification or anything like that (unless you tag them when you share it), in some cases though, it can be possible to see who has shared a video if the creator goes looking for it.
+If you share someone’s video, they do not receive a notification or anything like that (unless you tag them when you share it); in some cases, it can be possible to see who has shared a video if the creator goes looking for it.

-Alternatively, the free TubeBuddy extension also has a button that you can click to search on Twitter that will automatically include the long and short URLs in the search.
+Alternatively, the free TubeBuddy extension also has a button you can click to search on Twitter that will automatically include the long and short URLs in the search.

-Generally speaking, you can’t see who has shared a video, but if it’s shared publicly or in a public group, then it is possible for the creator of the video to see who it was that shared it.
-But most YouTubers don’t go actively looking for this.
+Generally speaking, you can’t see who has shared a video, but if it’s shared publicly or in a public group, the creator can see who it was that shared it if they look for it.